 object and then

-extract the degree centrality of all edges in the
+extract the degree centrality.
+The degree centrality

 dgg <- graph.edgelist(as.matrix(dg), directed = T)